2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 purpose CPU, but much, *much* faster.
 [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) are the most common ones in use today, but there are also [TPU](https://cloud.google.com/tpu?hl=en)s, [FGPA](https://en.wikipedia.org/wiki/Field-programmable_gate_array)s available in the cloud.
-Depending on the cloud provider, these can either be attached to *any* node type (GCP), or available only on a special set of node types & sizes (AWS & Azure).
+Accelerators can often only be attached to a subset of a cloud provider's available node types, node sizes, and cloud zones.

 GPUs are the most commonly used with JupyterHubs, and are often the most expensive as well!
 Leaving a GPU running for days accidentally is the